 Environmental & Social Materiality>Climate Change

-The Marubeni Long-Term Vision on Climate Change: Towards Net-Zero GHG Emissions
+The Marubeni Long-Term Vision on Climate Change: Towards Net-Zero GHG Emissions[721KB]

 Marubeni official website.
 This page offers you information about our Initiatives for Climate Change.

-The Marubeni Group recognizes climate change as a global and highly urgent social issue, and identifies it as one of its Environmental and Social materiality.
+The Marubeni Group recognizes climate change as a global and highly urgent social issue, and identifies it as one of its Environmental and Social Materiality.
 In our Medium-Term Management Strategy, GC2024, which we released in February 2022, we see “strengthening our green business*1” and “promoting the greening in all our business domains” as core business for our growth.
 We aim to transform the total environmental impact of its business activities to a positive one by contributing to low-carbon and decarbonization through our business activities while ourselves achieving net-zero GHG emissions.

 Recognizing the importance of climate-related financial disclosures, the Marubeni Group affirmed the recommendations of the TCFD*2 in February 2019.

 We are endeavoring to evaluate risks and opportunities engendered by climate change and to enhance related disclosure.
+In addition, we joined TCFD Consortium*3 of Japanese companies that affirm the recommendations of the TCFD.

-Click here to view the latest version (September 2021 (Revised December 2021))
+Click here to view the past disclosures.

-“Micro-scale hydro-power generation” is a term used to refer to small-scale hydropower generation operations with output of less than 1,000 kW.
-These operations do not require the use of dams or other facilities that entail large-scale construction projects, but rather generate power by utilizing streams or agricultural irrigation canals, thus minimizing the development footprint.
+“Small hydropower generation” is a term used to refer to small-scale hydropower generation operations with output of less than 1,000 kW.
+These operations do not require the use of dams or other facilities that entail large-scale construction projects, but rather generate power by utilizing rivers or agricultural irrigation canals, thus minimizing the development footprint.
 The environmental impact on water quality and the water habitat is exceptionally low, and there is no impact on land features or scenic beauty.
 Once up and running, these operations emit almost no CO2, thereby offering benefits in terms of minimal impact on biodiversity and environmental conservation.
 Since it utilizes local water resources, it has the potential to be an effective technology to realize the production and consumption of local energy, which will be beneficial for the independent development of the region.
 Moreover, to develop a power plant that coexists with the local community, we are trying to realize the project with the understanding and cooperation of local organization and people concerned through holding events on the theme of environment for residents, inviting lecturers, and deepening understanding of the history of the planned site.

 Facility | Location | Approved Output |